clarkevansteenderen/ThermalSampleR/README.md

 ## 4. Sample size assessments - Comparing 2 taxa

-`ThermalSampleR` also allows the user to estimate sample size adequacy for studies comparing the critical thermal limits across multiple taxa.
+`ThermalSampleR` also allows the user to estimate sample size adequacy for studies comparing the critical thermal limits across multiple groups (e.g. different taxa, populations, treatments applied, sexes…).
 For example, the built-in example data (`coried`) in `ThermalSampleR` contains CTmin data for 30 adults and 30 nymphs of the twig-wilting bug *Catorhintha schaffneri*.
 The bug was imported from Brazil into South Africa, where it has been released as a biological control agent of an